 Although Glasgow's shipbuilding industry survived the recession of the early 1900s with orders for Royal Navy vessels and liners such as the Queen Elizabeth and the Queen Mary, demand for well-built ships was evaporating.
 By the 1960s, Glasgow was in serious industrial decline.
 But toward the end of the 20th century, the city reinvented itself by expanding retail space in the city center, attracting new businesses and developing tourism.

 The 21st century holds a bright future filled with construction and a campaign to promote Glasgow as a cosmopolitan city with panache.
 The River Clyde Waterfront Regeneration is transforming the center of Glasgow into an upscale area.
-Development at Pacific Quay provides state-of-the-art accommodations for Scotland's media industry and other businesses.
+Development at Pacific Quay provides accommodations for Scotland's media industry and other businesses.
 Scottish Media Group and the headquarters for BBC Scotland operate from there.

 The Clyde Arc, which links Pacific Quay with Finnieston and was the first new Clyde bridge in 30 years, opened in 2006.
 The City Council kept the name a closely guarded secret until the day of the launch, but by then they were too late as all of Glasgow was calling it the "Squinty Bridge" because it runs diagonally across the river, rather than straight.

-A bit farther along the river, another new bridge was opened in 2009 for pedestrians and cyclists.
+A bit farther along the river, another bridge was opened in 2009 for pedestrians and cyclists.
 While it's officially called the Tradeston Bridge, Glaswegians in their inimitable style have named it the "Squigly Bridge" because of its lazy-S shape.

 With more than 2,000 years of history and culture, Glasgow has an abundance of galleries and museums that will absorb the attention of even the most seasoned travelers.
 The Burrell Collection, the Gallery of Modern Art, the Hunterian Museum and Art Gallery, and the world-famous Kelvingrove have collections of extraordinary depth and quality.
-The new, purpose-built Riverside Museum of Transport houses the city's impressive collection of trams, ships and much more.
+The Riverside Museum of Transport houses the city's impressive collection of trams, ships and much more.

 A visit to one of Glasgow's many parks and gardens provides an ideal escape from the bustle of the city.
 Some of the more scenic include the Botanic Gardens on Great Western Road and Pollok Country Park on the south side of the city.
 The park is home to Pollok House, The Burrell Collection, several picturesque walking trails and a herd of Highland cattle.
 Another relaxing jaunt during summer is an excursion down the Clyde on the world's last seagoing paddle steamer, Waverley.